Your Next Content Marketing Strategy Template That Actually Works

 A split image showing content strategy documents, a laptop with a content strategy plan, social media icons on a phone, and a person working.

 The signs of a missing strategy are painful and easy to spot: your messaging is all over the place, you're wasting precious time, and your blog is a ghost town.
 This "random acts of content" approach isn't just ineffective—it's a massive drain on your resources.
-To fix this, you first need a solid grasp of what is content marketing strategy at its core.
+To fix this, you first need a solid grasp of at its core.
 That's the first real step toward making your work intentional and measurable.

 The Power of a Documented Plan